some1chan/obs-stream-sync/README.md

 1. [Download the app](https://github.com/some1chan/obs-stream-sync/releases/), and follow the instructions given in the app.
 This will help you connect your local OBS instance with it.
 1. For remote OBS clients, [download the Scene Collection and Profile](https://cdn.discordapp.com/attachments/980776150617956374/1133780333037375558/DCELL_Gameplay_0.4.0.zip), and load them in with **Profile > Import** and **Scene Collection > Add**, then import them both.
+1. Have these remote OBS clients stream to a server.
+This will need to be something an OBS Media Source can ingest, like RTMP or SRT.
+1. Ingest those streams through OBS's Media Source.
+Put your Media Sources in the scene that will be displayed for the viewer, and for `obs-stream-sync` in a scene named "Stream Sources".
+This name can be changed in the config.
+See [`config.example.ini`](./config.example.ini).
+1. Now you should be done!
+Try using option 1 in the program, seeing if the numbers make sense, then try syncing.

+If you run into any issues, please see [Troubleshooting](#troubleshooting), and if you're still stuck, [open an issue](https://github.com/some1chan/obs-stream-sync/issues)!

 ## config.ini